Unpacking Black Hole Complementarity: Black hole complementarity

-But perhaps cleverer attempts can succeed?
-In much of the rest of this paper, we will discuss \emph{attempts} to show that the discrepancies arising from the Page-time paradox result in a single-observer violation of quantum mechanics---and how those attempts fail.
-That such attempts will continue to fail is the import of black hole complementarity.
-In other words, that a consistent way of characterizing the physics of a quantum black hole is available despite the inconsistency delineated by the Page-time paradox is the core tenet of black hole complementarity.
+You might not convinced by the above argument; there must be some cleverer way to empirically display the contradiction identified by the Page-time paradox, no?
+In much of the rest of this paper, we will discuss attempts to show that the Page-time paradox results in a single-observer violation of quantum mechanics---and how those attempts fail.
+That such attempts will continue to fail is the import of what I call `operational black hole complementarity'.

+You might be suspicious of appeals to what observers like Bob can or cannot do.
+Below, I will explore whether such an appeal is dispensable, and how one might attempt dispensing with such appeals.
+What I call `descriptive complementarity' will arise from such an attempt.